kevinwilde/kevinwil.de/books.md

+- **A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution** - Jennifer A. Doudna, Samuel H. Sternberg
 - **The Martian** - Andy Weir
 - **Infamy: The Shocking Story of the Japanese American Internment in World War II** - Richard Reeves
 - **Die With Zero: Getting All You Can from Your Money and Your Life** - Bill Perkins